 Working the Enquiry: Meetings: General

-Meetings play a vital part in full enquiries under SA and will often be appropriate in aspect enquiries of substance.
-The information you need for many enquiries will consist not just of records and documentation but also of explanations from the taxpayer.
-It will often save time and cost all round if you obtain those explanations at a meeting, rather than by correspondence, at an early stage in the enquiry.
+The information you need for many enquiries will not just consist of records and documentation but also of explanations from the taxpayer.
+It will often save time and costs if you obtain those explanations at a meeting rather than by correspondence.

-On some occasions an early meeting with the business’s book-keeper or accountant will be valuable in understanding how the business records were built up and link together.
-Such meetings should lead to a better understanding of how the accounts have been prepared and may enable you to resolve some issues without troubling the taxpayer.
+A meeting with the business’s book-keeper or accountant may also be valuable in understanding how the records were built up and link together and how the accounts have been prepared.
+In some cases a meeting with the book-keeper or accountant may enable you to resolve issues without troubling the taxpayer.

 - any telephone conversations in which you discuss matters relevant to the enquiry.

 Your notes should be a factual summary and should cover all the important points of a meeting or telephone conversation.
-You should normally provide a copy of your notes to the taxpayer or agent and invite them to agree that the content is accurate.
+You should normally make a copy of your notes available to the taxpayer or agent and invite them to agree or otherwise comment on their accuracy.